isomerpages/moe-meridiansec/_our-programmes/Internationalisation Programme.md

 permalink: /home/programmes/internationalisation-programme/
 description: ""
 ---
-### Internationalisation Programme
+### Our Belief

-**Our belief in the programme**

 Since 2018, one of the signature programmes for the entire secondary three cohort is the Overseas Learning Journey (OLJ) that marks the end of the academic year.
-The school’s Internationalisation Programme belief is that it forms a part of our provision for a holistic education within the classroom and without.
+The school’s Internationalisation Programme forms a part of our provision for a holistic education within the classroom and beyond.
 As such, we are committed to provide every student with an opportunity to travel overseas with the school at least once in their 4-5 years of education with us.

-**The objectives of Trips for International Experience (TIE)**
+### Objectives of Trips for International Experience (TIE)

-*   Deepen in our students the 21CC of global awareness and cross-cultural skills and sensitivities.
+*   Deepen in our students the 21CC of global awareness and cross-cultural skills and sensitivities;
-*   Expose students to Asia with a greater focus on ASEAN countries and sensitise them to the place of Singapore in the world.
+*   Expose students to Asia with a greater focus on ASEAN countries, India and China, and sensitise them to the place of Singapore in the world; and
 *   Strengthen students’ commitment and rootedness to Singapore.

+In 2022, local-based internationalisation programmes were understood as modified programmes that continue to meet internationalisation objectives in lieu of physical overseas school trips which remained curtailed.
+These programmes help our students stay connected to the region and the world despite travel restrictions.

 In 2019, a total of 6 OLJ destinations were organised from Malaysia to Thailand, Vietnam and China.